6 Flat Fee MLS Companies in Georgia

 Will I save money with a flat fee MLS listing service?

 Using a flat fee MLS listing service in Georgia does offer savings on commission fees, but it’s crucial to consider the bigger financial picture.
-According to research from the National Association of Realtors, FSBO homes typically sell for about 13% less than those sold through an agent.
+According to research from the National Association of Realtors, FSBO homes typically sell for less than those sold through an agent.

 While the median sale price for FSBO homes was $380,000, agent-assisted sales averaged around $435,000.
 Therefore, while a flat fee MLS service provides cost benefits upfront, selling your home as FSBO might lead to a lower overall profit when the transaction concludes.